ThePioneerJP/MISA-license-framework/MISA-CLASSIC.md

 - Attribution/Credit: Requires acknowledgement of the original creators.
 Present in the BSD, Apache, and CC BY licenses.

-The addition of these components can bring the MISA license closer in spirit to other well-known licenses.
+The addition of these components can bring the MISA-CLASSIC license closer in spirit to other well-known licenses.

 By using this product, you agree to be bound by the terms and conditions of this license agreement.